Motives, Phrases, and Phrase Groupings

 Chapter 3: Phrase Groups

 Two phrases normally form a period, given that the first phrase (antecedent) ends with a less conclusive cadence than the second phrase (consequent).
 The phrases may be melodically similar (parallel) or dissimilar (contrasting).
 They may be of equal length to create a symmetrical period, or of different lengths creating an asymmetrical period.
 Occasionally, a period consists of more than two phrases.
-If the final harmonic cadence is not more conclusive that the earlier one, combined phrases are referred to as a phrase group rather than a period, even though they function together as a unit.
+If the final harmonic cadence is not more conclusive than the earlier one, combined phrases are referred to as a phrase group rather than a period, even though they function together as a unit.

 Musical example of a Contrasting Period